 The other major bucket of responsibility for a property manager is overseeing the property’s finances.
 This includes activities like:

 - Rent Collection and processing.
 The property manager is responsible for ensuring that each tenant pays rent on a monthly basis.
 The manager collects the rent, credits the tenant’s account, and makes bank deposits as necessary.

 - Late payments and other fees.
 If a tenant is late on rent or owes some sort of ancillary fee, it is the property manager’s responsibility to issue and collect on these.

 - Reporting.
 Because the property owner is not present on a day-to-day basis, the owner relies on the property manager for financial reporting.
 These reports include things like expenses, capital expenditures, budget vs. actual analysis, delinquencies, bank reconciliations, and cash reserve balances.
-Typically, these reports are created through the use of property management software.
+Typically, these reports are created through the use of real estate management software.

 - Budgeting.
 Each year, the property manager is responsible for setting the property’s operational budget.
 To do so, they need to work with the property owner to ensure that the financial performance of the property tracks as closely as possible to pro forma financial projections.